 A: I think for me, it’s 40% natural creativity and 60% research.
 It becomes easier once you open up your mind to be inspired.
 I get my ideas from everywhere.
 Books, TV, movies, podcasts, magazines, conversations, you name it.
 I also save every little quirky true story I hear, just in case I might use it later.
-After a year of saving up my resources, it became a lot easier to write multiple articles a month.
+After a year of saving up my resources, it became a lot easier to write new ideas on a regular basis.

 Q: How did you first get a paid job as a writer?

 My first ever paid writing job was one I found on Craigslist for a new website that specialized in pop culture and entertainment.
 The editor was willing to take me on as a writer after I showed her some pieces from the school newspaper.
 After about 2 years working for them and becoming a contributing editor, the site failed to turn a profit, so it shut down.
 I focused on finishing my degree and only occasionally wrote for my own blog.

 After college, I started writing Amazon reviews as a hobby.
 I became a Top Reviewer and started getting free products in exchange for my feedback.
 People started asking me how I did it, so I wrote a long post about it on Facebook to answer everyone’s questions.
 A friend of mine who works at The Penny Hoarder read my Facebook post, and she told me to pitch it to them, and it became this post.
 From then on, I worked on pitching to more places and getting myself out there again, after a multi-year hiatus.
 Then, I moved on to pitching to Listverse.

 Q: Did writing for Listverse helped your writing career?

 A: Yes.
 Absolutely.
 Getting published on any big-name publication in general is great for your writing career.
 I started writing for other trivia and history related websites, and it’s all because I was able to showcase my research abilities on Listverse.
 Getting published on The Penny Hoarder helped me get other finance writing jobs., too.